xiaoxiae/videos/17-ab/SCRIPT.md

 For an $(a,b)$-tree, this procedure is very similar, the only difference being that either the key is in the current node, or it's not and you follow the edge between the keys where it should be, again either finding it or getting to a leaf. <!-- show the search in the a,b tree; make it have values 1,2,3,4,5... -->

 $(a,b)$-trees address a number of shortcomings of binary trees, mainly the fact that they can easily become unbalanced -- repeatedly inserting items into a binary tree without other operations can make them lean to one side, rendering all operations significantly slower. <!-- show the imbalance -- keep inserting smaller values -->
-There are a number of ways to address this problem, but they are pretty messy and not as elegant as $(a,b)$-trees.
+There are a number of ways to address this problem (like the aforementioned AVL trees), but they are not nearly as elegant as $(a,b)$-trees.

 So, without further ado, let's dive in.